• Skip to primary navigation

 You can create many different and fun cookie shapes!

 5. Bake at 350° F for 5-10 minutes until firm.
-(Baking time may vary by oven and cookie size.)
+Baking time may vary by oven and cookie size.
+Be sure to allow the cookies to cool to room temperature before offering them to your dog!

-Note: Due to the fat content in peanut butter, these dog treats are not recommended for dogs prone to pancreatitis.
+Note: Due to the fat content in peanut butter, these homemade dog treats are not recommended for dogs prone to pancreatitis.
 Also, like all treats, these are not intended to replace your dog’s normal diet.
+Consult your vet if you are unsure whether these homemade treats are appropriate for your dog.

 This calorie count can be helpful if you are trying to help a dog lose weight.
 It is also good to know if you are being careful to maintain your dog’s slim figure.
 Keep in mind that calories from treats should not exceed 10% of the daily caloric intake.
 For a tiny dog, this may mean that you will want to either find a small cookie cutter or only give your dog part of a treat each day.

-Finally, if your dog tends to be prone to pancreatitis in dogs, these treats may not be the best choice as they are not a low-fat food due to the peanut butter.
-Extra snuggles or your dog’s tried-and-true low-fat treats might be the safest ways to show a pancreatitis-prone pup some love.
+Finally, if your pup may be prone to pancreatitis in dogs, these treats may not be the best choice.
+With peanut butter as a main ingredient, they are certainly not a low-fat food.
+Extra snuggles or your dog’s vet-approved low-fat treats might be the safest ways to show a pancreatitis-prone pup some love.

 Happy baking!

-I hope your dog enjoys these pup-kin holiday treats as much as mine do.
+I hope your dog enjoys these “pup-kin” holiday treats as much as mine do.
 And don’t feel like you can only make these for recognized holidays.
-You can celebrate “Dog Appreciation Day” anytime you want!
+While all treats should be given in moderation, you can celebrate “Dog Appreciation Day” anytime you want.

-Boston Terrier eating homemade holiday dog cookies off a red plate, photo
+Boston Terrier dog eating homemade pumpkin holiday dog cookies off a red plate

 Indiana absolutely LOVED this recipe!